Son of Alexander and the late Sarah Ann Burnsides.

 Guy Alexander Burnsides

-the North Eastern Railway Company and Sarah Ann Burnsides (nee Silversides).
+employment of the North Eastern Railway Company and Sarah Ann Burnsides (nee Silversides).

 One year after the birth of Guy, the family relocated to the village of Raskelf